 How It Feels

-- You may worry that your genetic information could affect your job options or ability to get insurance.
+- You may worry that your genetic information could affect your job options or ability to get health insurance.
 In the United States, there is a law called the Genetic Information Nondiscrimination Act of 2008 (GINA).
-It prevents employers and health insurance companies from using a person's genetic information in employment or coverage decisions.
-But it has some limits.
-For example, this law doesn't apply to life insurance, disability insurance, or long-term care insurance.
-And it doesn't protect people who work for companies with fewer than 15 employees.
+It helps protect people who have gene changes.

-It may take several weeks to get the results.
+It may take several weeks to get the results of your test.

 No changes were found in the BRCA1 or BRCA2 genes.

 A negative result and your overall family risk must be considered together.
-If you have a strong family history of breast or ovarian cancer, your cancer risk may be higher than normal even if you have a negative BRCA result.
+If you have a strong family history of breast, ovarian, or some other cancers like pancreatic or prostate cancer, your cancer risk may be higher than normal even if you have a negative BRCA result.

 BRCA1 or BRCA2 gene changes are present.